tailscale/tailscale-aws-host-acl-updater/README.md

   }
 }
 ```
+This will run the Lambda function whenever a new Load Balancer instance is created.
+Unfortunately AWS does not generate CloudWatch events for other Load Balancer state
+changes, we cannot automatically run the Lambda.

 ### Step 5: Add `ts-hostname` AWS Tags
 For any AWS resource for which you wish this Lambda function to keep the IP
 address up to date, two things need to be done:
+1. Add an AWS Tag with key `ts-hostname` and value of the hostname which it is to maintain.
+   This is an _AWS_ Tag, not a Tag in the Tailscale ACL file.
 1. Add an initial entry for the hostname in the [Tailscale ACLs Hosts section](https://login.tailscale.com/admin/acls).
-   This Lambda function will update a `Hosts` entry which is already present, but not
+   This Lambda function will update a `Hosts` entry which is already present.
+It will not
-   add a new one.
+   add a new Hosts entry.
+This initial entry can be any valid IP address like `1.2.3.4`
-1. Add an AWS Tag with key `ts-hostname` and value of the hostname in the Tailscale ACL
-   file which it is to maintain.

 ## Bugs